Best AI Code Review Tools for GitLab

 5. DeepCode (by Snyk)

-Best For: GitLab teams focused on static analysis and vulnerability scanning.
+Best For: GitLab teams focused on static analysis and vulnerability detection as part of their security workflows.

 Strengths: